While developing talent is important, recruitment remains a vital yet notoriously difficult business function.

 Targeting this demographic is a potential hotbed of willing and talented workers.
 You might just have to make some accommodations.

-You may also need to recalibrate your hiring practices to ensure they’re inclusive and targets a diverse talent pool.
+You may also need to recalibrate your hiring practices to ensure they’re inclusive and target a diverse talent pool.

 For a deeper diver here, read recruitment expert, Mariya Hristova’s article on creating a recruiting diversity strategy.